Don't You Know (Pandora song)

 "Don't You Know" is a song by Swedish singer Pandora.
-It was released in February 1995 as the second single from Pandora's second studio album, Tell the World (1995).
-The song peaked at number seven in Sweden and number one in Finland.
+It was released in February 1995, by MCA Dance Department and Stockhouse, as the second single from Pandora's second studio album, Tell the World (1995).
+The song is written by Martin Ankelius and Peter Johansson, and peaked at number seven in Sweden, number one in Finland, and it also became a top-30 hit in Israel.
 A remix by United DJ's in 2007 subsequently topped the Swedish chart.